-About the Office of Employee Assistance
+About the Office of Employee Assistance (OEA)

 The Office of Employee Assistance (OEA) is the faculty and staff employee assistance program at FIU.
 The OEA provides free confidential professional assistance to help employees and their families resolve personal problems that affect their lives or job performance.
 Our mission is to enhance the quality of life of FIU faculty and staff, improve personal effectiveness, and to create a healthier campus community by providing mental health assessments, brief interventions and/or referrals, small group facilitations, crisis responses, and customized educational and training programs.